canvasxyz/canvas/packages/hooks/README.md

 # @canvas-js/hooks

-React hooks for using Canvas in your frontend application.
+This package includes React hooks for using Canvas in your frontend application.

 ## Table of Contents